ALEC McCLUSKEY

 • Bains v Arunvill Capital Ltd [2020] EWCA Civ 545 and [2019] EWHC 1749 (Ch).
 Acting for the successful defendants at trial and in successive appeals in what is now a leading case on the operation of contractual material breach clauses.

-• Acting in a complex arbitration concerning a cross border merger and the interplay of the company laws of a number of different jurisdictions.
+• X v Y: Acting in a complex arbitration concerning a cross border merger and the interplay of the company laws of a number of different jurisdictions.

-• Acting for the claimant in a substantial arbitration arising out of the supply of materials for oil and gas installations.
+• X v Y: Acting for the claimant in a substantial arbitration arising out of the supply of materials for oil and gas installations.

-• Acting for the defendant in relation to a multi-million pound claim arising out of the sale of a business, raising complex questions of choice of law, jurisdiction clauses and anti-suit injunctions.
+• X v Y: Acting for the defendant in relation to a multi-million pound claim arising out of the sale of a business, raising complex questions of choice of law, jurisdiction clauses and anti-suit injunctions.

-• JD Wetherspoon Plc v Harris and others [2013] EWHC 1088 (Ch) Acting (with Catherine Newman QC) on behalf of JD Wetherspoon plc in their successful action raising allegations of fraud against their former property finders.
+• JD Wetherspoon Plc v Harris and others [2013] EWHC 1088 (Ch): Acting on behalf of JD Wetherspoon plc in their successful action raising allegations of fraud against their former property finders.

-• Hutchinson & Anor v Neale & Anor [2012] EWCA Civ 345.
-Acting for the respondents on this appeal which raised important questions of principle concerning the costs consequences where an otherwise successful party to litigation has acted dishonestly in connection with the proceedings (by tampering with a document) and given perjured evidence at trial.
+• Hutchinson & Anor v Neale & Anor [2012] EWCA Civ 345: Acting for the respondents to this appeal which raised important questions of principle concerning the costs consequences where an otherwise successful party to litigation has acted dishonestly in connection with the proceedings (by tampering with a document) and given perjured evidence at trial.

 • Civil Fraud